bnb-chain/BEPs/BEP1.md

 Once the idea is accepted, each status change is requested by the BEP author and reviewed by the BEP editors.
 Use a pull request to update the status.

 - **Idea**: If you have an idea but not sure if it worths a BEP or not, you may discuss with the community first before you put too much effort.
-You may post your idea in [bnb chain forum](https://forum.bnbchain.org/) and visit [our discord channel](https://discord.gg/bnbchain) to let the community know it.
+You may post your idea in [bnb chain forum](https://forum.bnbchain.org/) and visit the [bep-discussion channel in our discord](https://discord.gg/bnbchain) to let the community know it.
 - **Pre-Draft**: If your idea is accepted, it is still not a BEP yet.
 A formal document will be needed to describe your idea, the Pre-Draft document should follow the BEP format.
 And you need to create a pull request and the BEP editors will review it.
 - **Draft**: Once the Pre-Draft pull request is accepted by the community and reviewed by the BEP editors, it can be merged.
 The pull request number will be used as the BEP number, which means it is a legal BEP now.
 The BEP editors will add the status, then it will be recorded and maintained by the community.
 The BEP author should keep pushing it forward, the author can update the BEP by creating new pull requests.
 - **Final**: This proposal is finalized and a reference implementation should be provided.